Automatic Kolmogorov complexity, normality and finite state dimension revisited: Automatic Kolmogorov complexity

-To define our class of descriptions, let us first recall some basic notions related to finite automata.
+To define our class of description modes, let us first recall some basic notions related to finite automata.
 Let $A$ and $B$ be two finite alphabets.
 Consider a directed graph $G$ whose edges are labeled by pairs $(a,b)$ of letters (from $A$ and $B$ respectively).
 We also allow pairs of the form $(a,\eps)$, $(\eps,b)$, and $(\eps,\eps)$ where $\eps$ is a special symbol (not in $A$ or $B$) that informally means ``no letter''.
-For such a graph, consider all directed paths in it (no restriction on starting or final points), and for each path concatenate all the first and all the second components of the pairs; $\eps$ is replaced by an empty word.
-For each path we get some pair $(u,v)$ where $u\in A^*$ and $v\in B^*$ (i.e., $u$ and $v$ are words over alphabets $A$ and $B$).
-Consider all pairs that can be read in this way along all paths in $G$.
-For each labeled graph $G$ we obtain a relation (set of pairs) $R_G$ that is a subset of $A^*\times B^*$.
+For such a graph, consider all directed paths in it (no restriction on starting or final points), and for each path $p$ concatenate all the first components and also (separately) all the second components of the pairs along the path; $\eps$ is replaced by an empty word.
+For each path we get some pair $(u_p,v_p)$ where $u_p\in A^*$ and $v_p\in B^*$ (i.e., $u_p$ and $v_p$ are words over alphabets $A$ and $B$).
+Consider all pairs that can be read in this way along all paths in $G$, i.e., consider the set $R_G=\{(u_p,v_p)\mid \text{$p$ is a path in $G$}\}$.
+For each labeled graph $G$ we obtain a relation $R_G$ that is a subset of $A^*\times B^*$.
 For the purposes of this paper, we call the relations obtained in this way ``automatic''.
 This notion is similar to \emph{rational relations} defined by transducers~\cite[Section III.6]{berstel}.
-The difference is that we do not fix initial/finite states (so every subpath of a valid path is also valid) and that we do not allow arbitrary words as labels, only letters and $\eps$.
+The difference is that we do not fix initial/finite states (so every sub-path of a valid path is also valid) and that we do not allow arbitrary words as labels, only letters and $\eps$.
 (This will be important, e.g., for the statement (j) of Theorem~\ref{th:complexity}.)

 \begin{definition} A relation $R\subset A^*\times B^*$ is \emph{automatic} if there exists a labeled graph \textup(\emph{automaton}\textup) $G$ such that $R=R_G$. \end{definition}